Febamaji/AI-health-sysyem/README.md

 ---

-## 🙌 Acknowledgment
+## Acknowledgment

-We would like to thank our guide and institution for their support and guidance throughout this project.
+We want to thank our guide (Mrs. Pretty Sebastian, Assistant Professor, CG) and the institution (Viswajyothi College of Engineering and Technology) for their support and guidance throughout this project.